-These mycorrhizal fungi are generally sturdy, fleshy, and vase or funnel shaped with a smooth to wrinkled outer surfaces similar to the chanterelles and were once contained in the Cantharellaceae family.
-Recent DNA studies have placed Gomphus with clubs and corals.
+These fungi are generally sturdy, fleshy, and vase or funnel shaped with smooth to wrinkled outer surfaces similar to chanterelles and were once contained in the Cantharellaceae family.
+Recent DNA studies have placed them in Gomphus with clubs and coral fungi.
 The spores of Gomphus species are roughened, while those of Cantharellus and Craterellus species are smooth.

 Ramaria gigantea f. tenuispora

 These are Ramaria that I have not been able to identify beyond the genus.
 This may be due to me not understanding the keys or the species has not been described (named).

 This genus is distinguished from other simple club fungi by its reaction to ferric salts (turning green).
 The species have upright fruiting bodies that are stalked with several branches, often dichotomously, sometimes antler-like.
 The branches can be cylindrical or flattened, with a pointed or rounded apex, and the texture of the flesh can be brittle or fairly tough, and in various colours.

 Ramariopsis depokensis f. persicina f.

 The fungi below I have not been able to identify beyond the genus.
 This may be due to me not understanding the keys or the keys do not exist.
 In some cases, the species may not have been described (named).